 For parents of neurodiverse children, such as those with autism spectrum disorder or attention deficit hyperactivity disorder diagnoses, impacts of housing were acutely felt.
-One parent, who needed to move for medical reasons, reported that their autistic child had outbursts when overwhelmed or overstimulated.
+One parent, who needed to move for medical reasons, reported that their autistic child had outbursts when overwhelmed or overstimulated, resulting in the child threatening to jump from the flat balcony or third-floor windows.
 Another said that their autistic child hadn't left the house in over a year, following a move to temporary accommodation.
 Parents reported that their autistic children found change very hard.
 This might affect the family's ability to move if their child needed familiarity and stable support networks, or they had previously had to fight to get the support needed and didn't want to do so again.
 Neurodiverse children might also be affected by communal settings, such as shared gardens, as they created social anxiety.